 Some of us close our eyes, take a deep breath, and count to ten.
 Others reach into their office drawer and squeeze a tension-relieving toy.
 Virtually no one, however, is unaffected at some point in their lives by workplace stress.
 According to the American Institute of Stress (AIS), 83% of U.S. workers suffer from work-related stress.
 The AIS also notes that this stress causes 120,000 deaths and costs $190 billion in healthcare each year!

 Luckily, both these fatalities and expenditures can be considerably reduced by changing how we deal with workplace stress.
-Reducing chronic anxiety, burnout, and organizational communication issues not only improves your employees’ lives, but can also dramatically reduce absenteeism.
+Reducing chronic anxiety, burnout, and organizational communication issues not only improves your employees’ lives and workplace wellness, but can also dramatically reduce absenteeism.